Lesson Plan - Get It!

 The images above reflect something French philosopher Voltaire once said.

-Voltaire was making a comparison between men and books, noting a similarity between them.
+Voltaire was comparing men and books, noting their similarities.

 This kind of comparison is called an analogy.
 It's just one of many ways to express relationships between words.